-From the matters communicated with those charged with governance, we determine those matters that were of most significance in the audit of the consolidated financial statements of the current period and are therefore the key audit matters.
+From the matters communicated with those charged with governance, we determine those matters that were of most significance in the audit of the interim consolidated financial statements of the current period and are therefore the key audit matters.
 We describe these matters in our auditor's report unless law or regulation precludes public disclosure about the matter or when, in extremely rare circumstances, we determine that a matter should not be communicated in our report because the adverse consequences of doing so would reasonably be expected to outweigh the public interest benefits of such communication.

-The engagement partner responsible for the audit resulting in this independent auditor's report is Aisulu Narbayeva.
+The engagement partner on the audit resulting in this independent auditor's report is Aisulu Narbayeva.

-RSM Qazagetan LLP
+RSM Qazaqstan LLP

-Aisulu Narbayeva Auditor / General Director RSM Qazaqstan LLP
+Aisulu Narbayeva Auditor / General Director RSM Qazagstan LLP

-Auditor qualification certificate # 0000137 dated 21 October 1994
+Auditor qualification certificate No 0000137 dated 21 October 1994

-43, Dostyk Avenue, office 302 Almaty, 050010, Republic of Kazakhstan State audit license for audit activities on the territory of the Republic of Kazakhstan #19024411 issued by the Ministry of finance of the Republic of Kazakhstan on 24 December 2019
+State audit license for audit activities on the territory of the Republic of Kazakhstan No24017613 issued by the Ministry of finance of the Republic of Kazakhstan on 30 April 2024